yuyizhong/mama-yogis/README.md

 - **Book Now Page**

    - This Booking page contains the booking forms for studio class and online class.
 The Book Now and Sign Up button at the classes section will redirect the users to the specific booking form for the particular class.
-   - Furthermore, there is navigation bar by class type at the top of the form section to help user to quickly go to the right booking section.
+   - Furthermore, there is a navigation bar by class type at the top of the form section to help user to quickly go to the right booking section.

    <img src="assets/image/readme-screenshot/form1.PNG" width=100%>
    <img src="assets/image/readme-screenshot/form2.PNG" width=100%>